 Test-taking accommodations apply to all in-class assessments—including quizzes, tests, exams, and timed in-class writing assignments.
 If you have test-taking accommodations, you will need to talk with your professors about how to best implement them.
-Sometimes arrangements for extended time and/or a distraction-reduced environment are best handled between you and your professor.
-Often, lab exams, short quizzes and assessments rich in music or video fall into this category, as well as times when professors are able to meet students’ testing accommodation needs.
-Alternatively, if a professor is unable to meet your accommodation needs, you can arrange to take your exams via proctoring at the ADS Proctoring Center.
+Often, arrangements for extended time and/or a distraction-reduced environment are best handled between you and your professor.
+This is especially true for lab exams, short quizzes and assessments rich in music or video, as well as times when professors are able to meet students’ testing accommodation needs.
+If a professor is unable to meet your accommodation needs, you can arrange to take your exams via proctoring at the ADS Proctoring Center.

-For each exam that you will be taking in the ADS Proctoring Center, you will need to create an electronic proctoring request in Office 365™ following these guidelines.
-You must submit your proctoring requests electronically before returning your Blue Forms to ADS and one week before any proctoring is needed.
+For each exam that you will be taking in the ADS Proctoring Center, you will need to submit a proctoring request from your Access Plan in CLIQ, following these guidelines.
+You must submit your proctoring requests one week in advance of the test date.

 Proctoring Center Policies